stuartwillis/poolparty/README.md

 quit(save="no")
 ```

 Now let's install the other PoolParty dependencies.
-These should install from the bioconda channel, which should take precedence in the order of channels (by virtue of being added later)
+These should install from the bioconda channel, which should take precedence in the order of channels (by virtue of being added later), but flexibly added from conda-forge to resolve conflicts.

 > conda install bwa fastqc samblaster samtools bcftools picard bbmap perl-app-cpanminus parallel dos2unix